bsaadati/alex/README.md

 ## Base Genesis NFT User

-1. Create a new erc20 token using remix and this contract https://mirror.xyz/0xmoei.eth/q6bkosOnWcQ-wkZeRoVdYiMDSWXvBeR2NuLV92SnZ_g
+1. Create a new erc token using remix and this contract https://mirror.xyz/0xmoei.eth/q6bkosOnWcQ-wkZeRoVdYiMDSWXvBeR2NuLV92SnZ_g

 3. Verify your contract